Montreal Canadiens - Will October 2019 Be Full of Tricks or Treats?

 Canadiens Beat Defending Stanley Cup Champions

-The Canadiens handed the defending Stanley Cup champions their first regulation loss of the season on Saturday night, with contributions from Brendan Gallagher, Phillip Danault, Tomas Tatar, Jonathan Drouin and Max Domi.
-They earned their their first regulation win, 4-2.
+The Canadiens handed the defending Stanley Cup champion St. Louis Blues their first regulation loss of the season on Saturday night, with contributions from Brendan Gallagher, Phillip Danault, Tomas Tatar, Jonathan Drouin and Max Domi.
+They earned their first regulation win, 6-3.

 Gallagher Doing His Job